 Disruptions in concentrated supply chains can devastate and destabilize economies a world away.
-Diversifying supply bases is an urgent priority for companies and governments looking to protect themselves.
+Diversifying supply bases is an urgent priority for IT security and procurement leaders in companies and governments that are looking to protect themselves.

 agree their organization currently has too many suppliers concentrated in one area of the world